 To address the recent economic disruption caused by the COVID-19 pandemic, OSFI announced two leverage ratio modifications.
 The first leverage ratio modification required the exclusion of central bank reserves and sovereign-issued securities that qualify as high quality liquid assets from our total leverage exposure amount for a period of one year ending April 30, 2021.
 The second modification required the exclusion of loans issued under the US Government Payment Protection Program (PPP) from our total leverage exposure amount.
 On Nov.
 5, 2020, OSFI extended the allowed exclusion of central bank reserves and sovereign-issued securities another eight months to December 31, 2021.
-Our reported leverage figures reflect this guidance as fully described in our Capital management section of our 2020 Annual Report, as updated in the Capital management section of our Q2 2021 Report to Shareholders.
+On Aug.
+12, 2021 OSFI announced that sovereign-issued securities would no longer be eligible for exclusion effective Jan.
+1, 2022 but that central bank reserves would continue to eligible for exclusion until further notice.
+Our reported leverage figures reflect this guidance as fully described in our Capital management section of our 2020 Annual Report, as updated in the Capital management section of our Q3 2021 Report to Shareholders.